Last Updated: November 20, 2017

 - To credit reference agencies for the purposes of making periodic searches in the context of managing and taking decisions about Forcepoint's relationship or prospective relationship with a Forcepoint Customer, Vendor or Business Partner.
 Such information as is provided to credit reference agencies may be used by other credit providers to take decisions about the Forcepoint Customer, Vendor or Business Partner.

-Forcepoint’s policy is to maintain contracts with all third parties with whom we share personal information that restrict their access, use and disclosure of personal data in compliance with our Privacy Shield obligations.
+Forcepoint’s policy is to maintain contracts with all third parties with whom we share personal information that restrict their access, use and disclosure of personal data in compliance with our legal obligations, including those under the Privacy Shield.

 5. YOUR CHOICES